How Does Dental Insurance Work? A Complete Guide

 Typically, dental insurance plans cover three different types of services: preventive, basic, and major services.
 Each service has a different coverage percentage.

 The percentages listed below are based on what is most common.
-Based on your coverage plan, the numbers may vary.
+The numbers may vary depending on your coverage plan.

 Preventive